jjvanzon/JJs-Reference-Architecture/Practices and Principles.md

 This only really works if you already have some sort of clue as to where the problem lies.
 A smaller test is a good step after you have narrowed the scope already and want to test if one of your remaining hypotheses is true.

 Even if your hypothesis does not turn out to be true, this is still useful information, because it further excludes possible causes, which narrows the scope of the problem.
-You can then say: “Well we can know for sure, it's not that.”
+You can then say: “Well we can know for sure, it's not that."

 ### Solve by Refactoring